Shopping Links

 To start with, the setting is not exactly what you'd call original--based on a very popular (in Japan) series of novels, Record of Lodoss War is about as classic as fantasy can get, and not in a good way.
 A lot of the story is obviously based on Tolkien, and anyone who played the old Dungeons & Dragons game will be immediately at home in the land of Lodoss--there are clerics, elves, magic-users, fighters, thieves, dwarves, and dragons, and all of them behave exactly as you would expect them to.
 This is hardly a surprise, since the novels were actually an extension of some short stories that were in turn based on, yes, a D&D game.

 The characters themselves are a likable bunch--some classic Dwarf/Elf antagonism, an antagonistic but sort of sweet romance between the hero and a spunky elf, and a tad more romantic depth behind the quiet wizard than I was expecting.
-Also on the positive side, the classic fantasy archetypes are by definition a little different from the standard anime fantasy mold; many of them are quite a bit more mature than the average anime hero (hey, and the cleric is a guy... not a very masculine guy, but still a guy).
+Also on the positive side, the classic fantasy archetypes are by definition a little different from the standard anime fantasy mold--many of them are quite a bit more mature than the average anime hero.
+(Hey, and the cleric is a guy... not a very masculine guy, but still a guy.)

 Later in the series, there is some interesting interaction between a couple of the bad guys and some fairly good stuff involving a Berserker and his companion that get involved with the group.
 The banter also isn't bad, and keeps the mood light enough early on without getting in the way of the otherwise serious plot.

 As for that plot, I'll give it a definite "not terrible."
 The first episode takes up a little ways into the story, and is almost laughably formulaic: Crawl through dwarven ruins, fight gargoyles, avoid trap, battle dragon, watch for falling rock.
 That out of the way, it gets much better--we go back to the beginning and a more leisurely plot-driven mode.
 The intent is basically a Hobbit-like story that starts small--with a few unruly adventurers--and builds into a grand battle between good and evil.
-Also, as the title implies, the story is built around a detailed fantasy war epic.
+As the title implies, the story is also built around a detailed fantasy war epic.

 Although the two facets of the story work well together, it only partially succeeds on either level.
 On the successful end, the war story has the sort of political details, interesting villains, and collections of heroes, both small and large, that add up to an interesting tale for those who enjoy that sort of thing.
 The epic hero half features a decent assortment of characters brought together for a collection of adventures, and an appealing sense that they're only part of a much greater whole (as I mentioned above, a lot of non-central characters do important stuff).